-Fig. 4.3: Decay scheme of 232U [2011 MSR White Paper]
+Fig. 4.3: Decay scheme of 232U [58

 4.1.1.2 Diversion of Pu

 From the proliferation viewpoint, plutonium production has to be accounted for.
 In the case of 233U-started MSFR, Pu is produced in very limited quantity (Fig 4.1 solid lines).
 Moreover, the most abundant isotope is 238Pu, which represents more than 50% of the Pu (see Fig. 4.4) and is characterized by an extremely high spontaneous fission rate.
 MSFRs operated on a thorium fuel cycle cannot be used to make plutonium readily usable for nuclear weapons.